simrank13/WaveVolume/README.md

 - **MediaPipe** – real-time hand landmark detection (powered by TensorFlow Lite)
 - **TensorFlow Lite** – backend model inference engine
 - **PyAutoGUI** – system volume control automation

+## Features

+- Real-time hand tracking using MediaPipe

+- Distance calculation between thumb and index finger

+- Dynamic volume control via PyAutoGUI

+- Cleanly exits when you click the esc button

+## How It Works

+- Capture webcam input using OpenCV.

+- Detect hand landmarks with MediaPipe’s Hands model.

+- Measure the distance between the index finger and thumb tips.

+- If the fingers are far apart, volume increases and if close together, volume decreases.

+  Pressing X or closing the window stops the program safely.